 Biography

-With over thirty years of experience, Nicole Snodgrass is a choral director, music educator, and vocalist dedicated to fostering musical excellence.
-In addition to her role as Instructor of Choral Music Education at The College of New Jersey, she has served as choral director at Ursinus College since August 2022.
-In 2023, Nicole Snodgrass was awarded the Ursinus College Inclusion & Equity Faculty Award.
-Her Voices of Ursinus choir has sung “The National Anthem” at a Philadelphia Phillies game, performed at Radio City Music Hall (opening for the world-famous Rockettes), participated in private masterclasses with award-winning composer/conductor Marques Garrett, Grammy Award-winning ensemble Chanticleer, and world-renowned composer Melissa Dunphy.
-In April 2024, the Voices of Ursinus gave a world-premiere performance of commissioned work “May You Walk Gently” by Grammy Award-nominated singer and member of VOCES8 Blake Morgan.
-Just seven months after its inception, her Ursinus College Singers traveled to New Orleans on a choir tour and performed at historic St. Louis Cathedral and Loyola University New Orleans.
+Nicole Snodgrass brings over thirty years of expertise to her roles as a choral director, music educator, and vocalist.
+Her career centers on fostering musical excellence through a steadfast commitment to equity and belonging.
+She currently serves as Instructor of Choral Music Education at The College of New Jersey.
+Nicole Snodgrass previously directed the choral program at Ursinus College from 2022 to 2026, where she was honored with the 2023 Ursinus College Inclusion & Equity Faculty Award.
+Under her leadership, the Voices of Ursinus achieved major milestones, including singing “The National Anthem” at a Philadelphia Phillies game and opening for the Rockettes at Radio City Music Hall.
+Prioritizing high-level artistic collaboration, she organized masterclasses with distinguished musicians Melissa Dunphy, Marques Garrett, and Chanticleer.
+In April 2025, the Voices of Ursinus gave a world-premiere performance of commissioned work “May You Walk Gently” by Blake Morgan, Grammy Award-nominated singer and member of VOCES8.
+In the fall of 2024, she established the Ursinus College Singers.
+Within seven months of their debut, she led the Ursinus College Singers on a choir tour to New Orleans, featuring performances at the historic St. Louis Cathedral and Loyola University New Orleans.

 Nicole Snodgrass was a choral director on the 2023 American Music Abroad Voices Tour and presented concerts in Belgium, Austria, Switzerland, Germany, Luxembourg, and France.
 In 2020, she conducted the New Jersey All-State Treble Chorus and was the recipient of the 2020 NJMEA New Jersey Master Music Teacher Award.
 She has been a guest presenter at the New Jersey Music Educators Association State Conference, The College of New Jersey, Westminster Choir College, Messiah University, University of the Arts, South Jersey Choral Directors Association, and the American Choral Directors Association of Pennsylvania.
 She is a two-time quarterfinalist for the Grammy Music Educator Award and was named one of Suburban Family Magazine’s “Outstanding Teachers.”